wesch/ASM32/ASM32-Documentation/ASM32 Reference Manual.md

 This document describes the use of the ASM32 Assembler for the VCPU-32.
 The ASM32 Assembly Language represents machine language instructions symbolically, and permits declaration of addresses symbolically as well.
 The Assembler's function is to translate an assembly language program, stored in a source file, into machine language.

 As the concept for the VCPU-32 is heavily influenced by Hewlett Packards PA_RISC architecture, the following reference manual follows the structure of the PA RISC Assmebler manual.

 For details about the VCPU-32 architecture please refer to

 _VCPU-32 System Architecture and instructions Set Reference_

 ## Assembler Features

 The Assembler provides a number of features to make assembly language programming convenient.
 These features include:

 - **Mnemonic Instructions:**
 Each machine instruction is represented by a mnemonic operation code, which is easier to remember than the binary machine language operation code.
-The operation code,

-together with operands, directs the Assembler to output a binary machine instruction to the object file.
+The operation code, together with operands, directs the Assembler to output a binary machine instruction to the object file.

 - **Symbolic Addresses:**
 You can select a symbol to refer to the address of a location in virtual memory.
 The address is often referred to as the value of the symbol, which should not be confused with the value of the memory locations at that address.

 - **Symbolic Constants:**
 A symbol can also be selected to stand for an integer constant.

 - **Expressions:**
 Arithmetic expressions can be formed from symbolic addresses and constants, integer constants, and arithmetic operators.
 Expressions involving only symbolic and integer constants, or the difference between two symbolic adresses, defined in the current module, are called Symbolic Constants.
 They can be used wherever an integer constant can be used.
 Expressions involving the sum or difference of a symbolic address and an absolute expression are called address expressions.
 The constant part of an expression, the part that does not refer to symbolic adresses, can use parenthesized subexpressions to alter operator precedence.

 - **Storage Allocation:**
 In addition to encoding machine language instructions symbolically, storage may be initialized to constant values or simply reserved.
-Symbolic addresses and labels can be

-associated with these memory locations.
+Symbolic addresses and labels can be associated with these memory locations.

 ## Program Structure

 An assembly language program is a sequence of statements.
 There are three classes of statements:

+**Instructions**
-**Instructions** represent a single machine instruction in symbolic form.
+represent a single machine instruction in symbolic form.

+**Directives**
-**Pseudo-operations** cause the Assembler to initialize or reserve one or more words of storage for data, rather than machine instructions.
+communicate information about the program to the Assembler or cause the Assembler to initialize or reserve one or more words of storage for data

-**Directives** communicate information about the program to the Assembler, but do not generally cause the Assembler to output any machine instructions.

 An assembly statement contains four fields: